priyankkamarsetty/Web-Traffic-Forecasting/README.md

 # 🌐 Web Traffic Forecasting Project

-A web traffic forecasting system that compares **LSTM (Long Short-Term Memory)** and **ARIMA** models to predict website user traffic patterns.
-This project demonstrates both traditional statistical methods and modern deep learning approaches for time series forecasting.
+A web traffic forecasting system that compares **Random Forest (LSTM alternative)** and **ARIMA** models to predict website user traffic patterns.
+This project demonstrates both traditional statistical methods and modern machine learning approaches for time series forecasting.

 ## 🎯 Project Overview

 This project implements a time series forecasting pipeline that:

 1. **Analyzes web traffic data** with time series visualization
-2. **Trains two different models**: LSTM (deep learning) and ARIMA (statistical)
+2. **Trains two different models**: Random Forest (machine learning) and ARIMA (statistical)
 3. **Compares model performance** using RMSE metrics
 4. **Generates predictions** and visualizations
 5. **Provides interactive dashboard** through Streamlit

 ## 🏆 Key Findings

-**LSTM typically performs better than ARIMA** for web traffic forecasting because:
+**ARIMA typically performs better than Random Forest** for this web traffic forecasting because:
-- LSTM can capture complex non-linear patterns in the data
+- ARIMA is specifically designed for time series data
-- It handles seasonality and trends more effectively
+- It handles trends and seasonality more effectively
-- Deep learning models excel at learning from historical patterns
+- Traditional statistical methods can be more reliable for certain patterns

 ## 📊 Features